pedroamarall/rest-builder/osgi/README.md

 1. Type ***d exec -it ephesians-liferay /bin/ls /opt/liferay/osgi/modules*** to see that the directory contains the file ***com.liferay.basic.training.able.impl.jar***.

-1. Go to the tab that started the Liferay docker container to verify on the console that the module ***com.liferay.basic.training.able.impl*** was started.
+1. Go to the tab that started the Liferay docker container to verify on the Liferay console that the module ***com.liferay.basic.training.able.impl*** was started.

 	```
 	2021-03-22 12:59:58.258 INFO  [fileinstall-directory-watcher][BundleStartStopLogger:46] STARTED com.liferay.basic.training.able.impl_1.0.0 [1355]